mvysny/karibu-testing/karibu-testing-v10/README.md

 To work around the look-up issue, simply publish your `@Id`-annotated fields as `public` or `internal` (Kotlin) or with package visibility (Java).

-Also since the click handlers are defined server-side, you can still invoke those easily.
+Also you can still invoke event listeners (such as button clicks) easily since the event listeners are defined server-side.

 Please see the following example code: